Ridhwana/rails/guides/source/active_record_querying.md

 **`:finish`**

 The `finish` option allows specifying the ending ID of the records to be retrieved.
-The code below shows the case of retrieving customers in batches, up to the customer with ID: 7000:
+The code below shows the case of retrieving customers in batches, up to including the customer with ID: 7000:

 ```ruby
 Customer.find_in_batches(finish: 7000) do |customers|